tomoyukif/GBScleanR/README.md

 samples from given read counts for genotype markers using a hidden Markov model with incorporating uneven observation ratio of allele reads.
 This implementation gives robust genotype estimation even in noisy genotype data usually observed in Genotyping-By-Sequnencing (GBS) and similar methods, e.g. RADseq.
-GBScleanR currenly only supports genotype data of biparental populations.
+The current implementation accepts genotype data of a diploid population at any generation of multi-parental cross, e.g. biparental F2 from inbred parents, biparental F2 from outbred parents, and 8-way recombinant inbred lines (8-way RILs) which can be refered to as MAGIC population.

 ## Installation
 You can install `GBScleanR` from the Bioconductor repository with running the following code on an R console.
- \* Currently not available from Bioconductor, please install from the GitHub repository.
+Currently `GBScleanR` is listed in the developmental package repository of Bioconductor.
+You need to set to use Bioc devel as shown below.
+On the other hand, `GBScleanR` on the GitHub repository provide you the latest package with some developmental functions.
+If you need the stable release version of the package, please install the one on Bioconductor.

 From Bioconductor:
 ```
 if (!requireNamespace("BiocManager", quietly = TRUE))
     install.packages("BiocManager")

+# The following initializes usage of Bioc devel
+BiocManager::install(version='devel')

 BiocManager::install("GBScleanR")
 ```